lenesk/sokolova.dk/online-group-classes-levels-and-schedule.md

 ### The course price does not include the price for the study book, and you need to order a book on your own.

-## Why 10 weeks for A1 and A2 and two classes per week?
+## Why two classes per week is the best?
 * It is crucial to have shorter but more frequent classes to have time between classes to assimilate the material.
 * You avoid being overwhelmed with new vocabulary, grammar, and pronunciation rules per class if you have two classes.
 * Every class session starts with the repetition of the previous class, and the new aspects are then introduced.
 * You thrive with the same teaching style throughout the level.

-* You get socialized with the same people, rather than changing a class, say every 6 weeks.
+## No current admission is possible
-* All my courses have а closed admission.
-No current enrollment practice ensures the class's homogeneity for the sake of continuity in the curriculum.
+* All my group courses have а closed admission.
+A no-current-enrollment practice ensures the class's homogeneity for the sake of continuity in the curriculum.

 # [Online group classes starting soon](current-courses-for-sign-up)